Sergei Andronov

 History

-2008-09: Sergei Andronov is another overage player who has been overlooked in the last couple of drafts, but that has seen his stock raising in the second half of the season because of his very good WJC and KHL season, in which he scored eight goals, who might not seem a big number, but that actually is very good for youngsters in Russia, and Andronov has also played in a defense-first team.
-After the WJC in Canada, at which he helped Nemchinov's team earning the bronze medal with eight points in seven games, scoring a goal in the semi-finals too.
+2008-09: Sergei Andronov was overlooked in the last couple of drafts but saw his stock raising in the second half of the season because of his very good WJC.
+He scored eight goals during the KHL season; which is very good for youngsters in Russia. particularly since he played in a defense-first team.
+After the WJC in Canada, at which he helped Nemchinov’s team earning the bronze medal with eight points in seven games, scoring a goal in the semi-finals too.

 2009-10: Andronov began the season with Tolyatti Lada and accumulated 5 goals, 9 assists for 14 points in 33 games.
 He was traded to CSKA Moscow, where he appeared in 19 games and scored 5 goals, 3 assists for 8 points.